MNiMORPH/Margay-guide/README.md

     </figure>
 </div>
 <div clear: both> </div>
+After running MargayDemo with the SD card in, the data was saved in [this text file](NoSensors.txt).

 #### BME 280 sensor
 This is an external sensor you can attach to read temperature, pressure, and humidity.
 The wires should be inserted in the same place for both the sensor and the board: the black connects "GND" to "GND", green goes from "SCK" to "SCL", and white from "SDI" to "SDA".